-Please ask your teacher and/or home visitor how Sanctuary can benefit you and your family.
+Please ask your Teacher and/or Home Visitor how the Sanctuary Model can benefit you and your family.

 Our PBIS Mission Statement

 We will provide a culturally responsive education to all children, families, CenClear staff and community partners in order to promote equitable outcomes that are developmentally appropriate and inclusive of all children and families.
 We will implement evidence-based practices to promote healthy social and emotional well-being.